 These benefits explain why more users are choosing this option for both personal and business use.

-BitHide as an Example of a Non Custodial Wallet Solution
+BitHide as an Example of a Non-Custodial Wallet Infrastructure Solution

-BitHide supports a range of cryptocurrencies, including BTC, ETH, USDT, USDC, BNB and TRX.
-It also includes features useful for both individuals and companies, such as multi-wallet creation, mass payouts and API integration.
-These tools make it easier to integrate non custodial wallet functionality into websites, apps or payment systems.
+BitHide supports a range of cryptocurrencies, including BTC, ETH, USDT, USDC, BNB, and TRX.
+It provides features such as multi-wallet management, mass payouts, and API-based integration, allowing businesses to incorporate non-custodial wallet functionality into their platforms, applications, and payment systems.

 How Non Custodial Wallets Are Used in Real Situations